How is liver cancer treated?

 Most liver cancers require multimodality treatment, which means your treatment plan is likely to include two or more of the following treatment approaches in sequence or together:

-• Embolization such as chemoembolization or radioembolization is a way to deliver anti-cancer treatment directly to the liver.
+- Embolization such as chemoembolization or radioembolization is another way to deliver anti-cancer treatment directly to the liver.

 The Roswell Park Advantage